psDevUK/jekflix-template/_posts/2020-09-24-Using-CSS-to-Style.md

 ## Lets get going then...
 There is no right or wrong when it comes to what browser you use to surf the internet, but for whatever reasons I use Firefox as my browser of choice to surf the net, and do all my CSS in.
-Tes the great thing with CSS is you can edit it on-the-fly so you see changes in real time, the only down-side is when the page refreshes, you loose the changes you make.
+The great thing with CSS is you can edit it on-the-fly so you see changes in real time, the only down-side is when the page refreshes, you loose the changes you make.

 So before I actually start making all my awesome GIFs for this blog [make sure you bookmark this site for CSS colours](https://coolors.co/) it gives you amazing colours that all blend really nicely together, and it is where I go to get my inspirations for the colour layout of my CSS theme I cook up.